- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 What such people don’t know is that failure to register as a sex offender in Michigan is a serious crime.

 Whether your failure to comply with sex offender registration requirements is intentional or not, the consequences can be devastating.
-That’s why you need to work with an experienced criminal defense attorney who is well versed with federal and state criminal sex crime laws if you’re being accused of, or charged with, sex offender failure to register in Michigan.
+That’s why you need to work with an experienced sex crimes lawyer who is well versed with federal and state criminal sex crime laws if you’re being accused of, or charged with, sex offender failure to register in Michigan.

-Is Failure to Register as Sex Offender Considered Felony?
+Is Failure to Register as a Sex Offender Considered Felony?

 Some of the most common crimes of failure to register as a sex offender include: